RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/technical_manual.md

 Once created or uploaded, databases are stored in the **databases/** subdirectory.

-Note: Variants not found in clinvar.db are not added to the respective variant dataabase.
+**Note: Variants not found in clinvar.db are not added to the respective variant dataabase.**

 ---

 ## 5. External APIs

-SEA_2025 integrates with two external APIs:
+SEA_2025 integrates with one external API:

-### 5.1 Variant Validator REST API
+### 5.1 VariantValidator REST API

 - Used to validate and normalise variant representations.
 - Supports multiple formats including NC, NM, ENST, and gene-based nomenclature.